Hi there, thanks for stopping by!

 My name is Kathryn Patricia Cobbler and I am an artist in Canada's Capital region.

-As a Loop pedal violist, composer, and educator, my work centres around multidisciplinary collaborations that both hold space for and tell the life stories of audiences and communities.
+As a Loop pedal violist, improviser, composer, and educator, my work centres around multidisciplinary collaborations that both hold space for and tell the life stories of audiences and communities.

 "for me, performing music is painting with sound,"

 Hailing from Canada’s Capital region, Loop pedal violist, composer, and educator Kathryn Patricia Cobbler has crafted a singular niche in improvisation and classical performance.
 She obsesses over creating uniquely arresting soundscapes, whether in solo recitals, composing for theatre, performing at art installations, and more.
 A recipient of one of Ottawa Arts Council’s Emerging Artist awards, she has been featured in Canada’s most notable Concert Series, including Chamberfest, Music and Beyond, NUMUS Music Festival, and the Ottawa New Music Creators’ Analogue Series to name a few.